zhaohb/MeloTTS-OV/README.md

 * TTS and Bert model support int8 quantize.

 ### 2024/09/22
-* Enable BERT for NPU on Meteor Lake architecture
+* Enable BERT for NPU on Meteor Lake

 ## Install MeloTTS with OpenVINO™